-The Fund has investments in only equity securities classified as FVTPL, therefore, no impairment allowance is recorded in these financial statements related to these investments.
-Moreover, cash and cash equivalents, advance against allotment of securities and dividend receivable are mainly with counterparties having "A" credit rating, thus, impact of ECL is not material to the financial statements.
+The Fund has investments in equity and debt securities classified as FVTPL, therefore, no impairment allowance is recorded in these financial statements related to these investments.
+Moreover, cash and cash equivalents, advance against allotment of securities, accrued special commission income and dividend receivable are mainly with counterparties having "A" credit rating, thus, impact of ECL is not material to the financial statements.
 Hence, no impairment allowance is recorded in these financial statements.